angular/angular/aio/content/guide/reactive-forms.md

 **Access the FormArray control**

-A getter provides easy access to the aliases in the form array instance compared to repeating the `profileForm.get()` method to get each instance.
+A getter provides access to the aliases in the form array instance compared to repeating the `profileForm.get()` method to get each instance.
 The form array instance represents an undefined number of controls in an array.
-It's convenient to access a control through a getter, and this approach is easy to repeat for additional controls.
+It's convenient to access a control through a getter, and this approach is straightforward to repeat for additional controls.

 Use the getter syntax to create an `aliases` class property to retrieve the alias's form array control from the parent form group.